The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Spain and Portugal: Virginia Irurita

 Sightseeing at midday in summer, when it’s too hot to concentrate or enjoy the attractions.
 Instead, get up early while the temperatures are still manageable, then return to your hotel for a siesta.

 These days, all flamenco shows are touristy; not all of them are of high quality.
-If you don’t get your tickets through a company like Made for Spain and Portugal, ask a local for a recommendation.
+Virginia will see to it that you see one of the best; if you’re booking a trip yourself, ask a local for a recommendation.

 In Granada, the sunset photo of the Alhambra, from the Mirador de San Nicolas in the Albaycin quarter, is iconic—for good reason.
 In Baeza, shoot the Guadalquivir Valley from the paseo where the town’s ancient walls once stood; you’ll get a flawless view of this incredible valley of wide vistas and countless olive trees.